 The mighty Typhon, the father of all monsters

 And here we are in the last chamber, the seventh.

 Our torch is about to go out, but in the shadows, something fades.

 It is the strongest and largest imaginary creature that has ever walked the earth.
 The son of the god of the abyss Tartarus and Gaia, He is the mighty Typhon.
 The father of all monsters of Greek mythology.

 Tall to the stars and with huge wings that when opened cover the sky.
 From the middle and above in the form of a man and from the middle and below like two coiled echidnas(snakes).
-With long hair and beard and the rest of the body covered by its wings.
+With long hair and a beard on every head while the rest of the body is covered by its wings.

 Many say they had seen him with a huge donkey head and eyes throwing fire, a mouth firing hot rocks, and a voice as if thousands of people and animals and birds and reptiles were screaming at the same time.